runwhen-contrib/runwhen-local/docs/user-guide/features/runner-agent/runner-network-requirements.md

 # Runner Network Requirements

-The self-hosted runner essentially operates as an operator, establishing a connection to the RunWhen Platform and coordinating activites such as starting and stopping pods that perform troubleshooting or SLI tasks.&#x20;
+The self-hosted runner essentially operates as an operator, establishing a connection to the RunWhen Platform and coordinating activities such as starting and stopping pods that perform troubleshooting or SLI tasks.&#x20;

 In order for the self-hosted runner to function properly, it must access the following Internet URLs:&#x20;